Kipper-Lang/Kipper/README.md

 Kipper is a simple strongly and statically typed programming language, which is designed to allow for straightforward, simple, secure and type-safe coding similar to TypeScript, Rust and Python! 🦊

+## Goals

+- Full type safety to ensure errors occur on compile time, not runtime.
+- Runtime types and type checking, which allow variable types to be checked during runtime, if their type can not be evaluated during compile time.
+For example when using `JSON.parse()`.
+- Runtime errors for invalid operations.
+No hidden errors like in JavaScript.
+- Null safety, by enforcing non-null types unless explicitly allowed.
+- Full translation and integration with TypeScript.

 ## Child Packages

 These are the child packages that are shipped with this bundle of Kipper: